wyc/wycd.net/posts/2017-06-13-small-business-spotlight-lawn-mowing-online.md

 - It has a simpler offering than standard lawn service companies.
 No hedges.
 No sidewalks.
 No leaf blowing.
 Just cheap lawn mowing.
 - Its increased value dimensions are in price and convenience.
-- It is cheap and "good enough".
+- It is cheap and "good enough."

 #### Downsides